The Best Backpack Leaf Blowers For A Spotless Yard In 2022

-It is only suitable for right-handed people
+Only suitable for right-handed people

 It emits a lot of noise

-The leaf blower delivers about 150 mph of airspeed and 500 cfm of air volume with a SpringAssist that makes it easier to pull the cord.
+The Troy-Bilt leaf blower delivers about 150 mph of airspeed and 500 cfm of air volume with a SpringAssist that makes it easier to pull the cord.
 Also, both the airspeed and air volume are powerful enough to blow large piles of debris without breaking a sweat.
-The blower also has a variable throttle with cruise control that reduces the stress from your hands, and at 15 pounds, this is one of the lightest gas-powered blowers available on the market (Amazon incorrectly lists its weight as 21 pounds).
+The blower also has a variable throttle with cruise control that reduces the stress from your hands, and at 17.5 pounds, this is one of the lightest gas-powered blowers available on the market (Amazon incorrectly lists its weight as 21 pounds).
 A comfy, padded harness distributes weight evenly and also helps reduce vibrations.
 Regarding lightweight, comfortable and quiet cordless electric blowers for standard lawn jobs, the Troy-Bilt is well-worth at its (budget-friendly) price.

-150 mph airspeed
+Airspeed: 150 mph

 32cc 4-cycle engine

-- Weight21.8 pounds
+- Weight21.8 Pounds

-The 4-cycle engine is quiet
+The 4-cycle engine is relatively quiet

 The straps are easy to adjust for any height or size